YuvrajSingh-mist/StoryLlama/README.md

 ---
 #### Hardware Setup

- - Used DPP using Pytorch torchrun consisting of 4x GeForce RTX 4090s (24gb VRAM each) rented on runpod.io
+ - Used DPP using Pytorch torchrun consisting of 2x GeForce RTX A100 AXM (80gb VRAM each) rented on runpod.io
- - The model is a 1.5GB in size but needs around 5 GB of VRAM when loaded in fp32 precision
+ - The model is a 0.768GB in size but needs around 4 GB of VRAM when loaded in fp32 precision
 ---

 #### Frameworks: